ArielSltty/Digital-Guest-Book/README.md

 - **HTML5 & CSS3**

 ## Contributors
-Special Thanks to lolo(pancuri5) and egner(uif) to build this awesome project.
+Special Thanks to Alencess and egner(uif) to build this awesome project.